Max Showalter: Composing

 Showalter composed the music for Little Boy Blue, which opened at the El Capitan Theater in Hollywood, California, on September 11, 1950.
 He also wrote the musical Go for Your Gun, which premiered in Manchester, England, in 1963.

 Recording

 In 1956, Showalter (as Casey Adams) recorded an album of his own music, Casey Adams Plays and Sings Max Showalter Songs (Foremost Records FML-1004).
 He was one of the artists featured on The Secret Garden, a 1988 CBS Special Products album containing performances of music from the musical of that title that "has played the repertory circuit in England."

+In the 1979 film 10, he parodies himself by portraying a church minister who fancies himself a songwriter, singing and playing a mediocre song he wrote, with George (Dudley Moore) as his amused audience.

 Painting

 Show business columnist Hedda Hopper reported in a 1963 newspaper column that Showalter had sold 139 paintings and would have his first one-man show.

 Later years

-In 1984, Showalter retired from acting and moved to an 18th-century farmhouse in Chester, Connecticut, near the area where he acted in the film, It Happened to Jane (1959).
+In 1984, Showalter retired from acting and moved to an 18th-century farmhouse in Chester, Connecticut, near the area where he acted in the film It Happened to Jane (1959).
 Showalter became involved in local musical theatre, including the Ivoryton Playhouse, and went on to produce, direct, write, and narrate the Christmas musical Touch of a Child.
 He spent much of his free time painting oil miniatures.
 Showalter was a good friend of actress Katharine Hepburn, who lived in nearby Old Saybrook, Connecticut.